GemmaButcher-dev/itscool-ms3/README.md

    #### Log Out

-   * The logout link is accessible from the navbar by either expanding itusing the 'hamburger' icon on smaller devices or from the fixed width navbar on larger screens.
+   * The logout link is accessible from the navbar by either expanding it using the 'hamburger' icon on smaller devices or from the fixed width navbar on larger screens.
 This can be viewed [here](documents/readme/logout.png).